Discolored Teeth Claremont, CA

 Causes & Treatments for Tooth Discoloration

-Yellow Stained Teeth- Yellow teeth are the most common form of tooth discoloration.
+Yellow teeth are the most common form of tooth discoloration.
 As patients age, the enamel of their teeth gradually erodes.
 As the tooth enamel wears away, the dentin becomes exposed.
 Dentin is the inner layer of tooth material that is naturally yellow in color.
-Certain lifestyle factors can accelerate the yellowing of teeth.
-For example, drinking red wine and coffee, smoking, or consuming a diet high in sugar.

-Your dentist will work with you to improve or resolve discoloration with professional teeth whitening kits or in-office whitening treatments.
+Your dentist will work with you to resolve discoloration with professional teeth whitening kits or in-office whitening treatments.
 Professional whitening gels help reduce tooth sensitivity and provide quick, beautiful results.
 Thus, whitening teeth up to 8 shades in a single treatment.

-Dark Spots- Dark or brown spots on teeth are a product of trauma to the tooth.
+Dark or brown spots on teeth are a product of trauma to the tooth.
 An accident or injury can leave behind dark spots on the tooth’s surface.
 There are also certain antibiotics that cause dark spots to form on the teeth.

 Treatment Options for Discolored Teeth